 The cooperative services grow steadily.
 Even with sudden competition in their territory from big, national chains rebranding as “green”.

-Getting detoured by chronic pain— and escaping, drug-free
+Detoured by chronic pain— and escaping, drug-free

 Detoxing cleaning operations throughout a big remodel, with pets underfoot